Climate Change and Sustainability

 By building a robust understanding of how they will be affected by a wide range of scenarios, and how their own behaviour can influence the path followed, companies can equip themselves to minimise the myriad of risks for themselves and their value chain associated with the green economy transition.
 As well as for the wider macroeconomy and the public.
 There are also considerable opportunities for those willing to seize them.

-Access our latest Green Economy Transition Insights here:
+Access our latest green economy transition insights here:

-Physical Risks and Economic Impact
+Physical Risks and Their Economic Impact

 Heatwaves, floods, wildfires, storms and other catastrophic weather-related events are becoming commonplace.
 While these extreme events capture headlines, prolonged and gradual shifts in weather patterns, including temperature volatility and rainfall, have the potential for even greater consequences.